beckblakestrom/beckblakestrom/README.md

-### Yo!
-I'm Blake.
+### Yo I'm Blake.
 I'm into web design and development.
 I am highly proficient in HTML, CSS, and SASS.
 I am currently learning JS and the MERN Stack.
 I am also at university pursuing a degree in Computer Science.